 The University has been awarded three different types of Higher Education Emergency Relief Fund (HEERF) under three legislative acts since March 13, 2020.
 Institutions of higher education were awarded various levels of HEERF grant eligibility based upon overall enrollment.

-The grants awarded to the University and related activity as of May 31, 2021:
+STUDENT FINANCIAL ASSISTANCE PROGRAMS, continued The grants awarded to the University and related activity as of May 31, 2022: